jay-joshy/allergyguide/content/tools/oit_calculator.md

 - R4 Measured mixFoodAmount or mixWaterAmount below instrument resolution (e.g., mixFoodAmount < 0.1 g, mixWaterAmount < 0.2 ml).
 Message: "Measured powder/volume below instrument resolution — impractical to prepare."
 - TODO later: doubling violation

-## OIT calculator technical implementation
+## OIT calculator technical spec

 Generate editable, clinician-facing OIT protocols that handle solids and liquids, dilution calculations, Food A → Food B transitions, and validation warnings (yellow and red severity).
 Protocols must be reproducible, transparent, and include checks/asserts for potentially dangerous configurations.

 ### Platform

 - Tool will be hosted on a webpage on a website built with Zola, the static site generator that uses HTML, JS (will implement code in TS then compile to JS), and SCSS
-- No PHI will be collected; tool is open-sourced too
+- No PHI will be collected
 - Files:
   - oit_calculator.html (shortcode wrapper / markup)
-  - oit_calculator.ts → compiled to oit_calculator.js
+  - oit_calculator.ts
+  - oit_calculator_core.ts
+  - oit_calculator_state.ts
+  - oit_calculator_ui.ts
   - oit_calculator.scss → compiled CSS
   - typed_foods_rough.json and protocols.json in static/tool_assets/ (can be accessed ie. by `fetch("/tool_assets/typed_foods_rough.json")`)
 - The zola project already has decimal.js included, as well as fuzzysort.min.js